 The ansatz \eqref{eq:RB:ansatz_with_xi} allows for evaluation of the energy at the macroscale as a function of the macroscopic kinematic variable~$\olfF$ and of the reduced coefficients~$\underline{\xi}$,

 By the principle of minimum energy, the optimal coefficients

-are sought-after.
+are sought after.
 The unconstrained and unique solvability of this task is assumed for the moment and will be addressed in Section~\ref{sec:RB:details}.
 The solution of \eqref{eq:RB:coefficients} defines the \emph{RB approximation} of the deformation gradient

-The microscopic energy, stress and stiffness within the microstructure are then approximated by
+The microscopic energy, stress, and stiffness within the microstructure are then approximated by

 respectively.
 The resulting effective energy is readily given by